EOSIO/eosjs/README.md

 ### Browser Distribution

 Clone this repository locally then run `npm run build-web` or `yarn build-web`.
 The browser distribution will be located in `dist-web` and can be directly copied into your project repository.
+The `dist-web` folder contains minified bundles ready for production, along with source mapped versions of the library for debugging.
 For full browser usage examples, [see the documentation](https://eosio.github.io/eosjs/static/3.-Browsers.html).

 ## Import